 You could be using a filament with the wrong diameter.
 The printer’s software specifies a diameter for the filament that is fed into the nozzle.
 Look for filaments with the specified diameter while purchasing.

-If you have purchased the filament with the right diameter and still encounter the same issue, then it can be solved by increasing the value of the extrusion multiplier.
-The extrusion multiplier is a parameter that is found in the 3D printer software.
+If you have purchased the filament with the right diameter and still encounter the same issue, then it can be solved by increasing the value of the extrusion multiplier or flow rate.

 A weak infill is created when it is not printed properly.
 This can cause the infill to fall apart from the walls.
 This can be a problem with the software itself.
 Key reasons can be not enough material printed or it can be caused due to uneven thickness of the print.

-When you change values with the software there are couple of things to be considered.
+When you change values with the software, there are a couple of things to be considered.
 Increasing the value of infill increase the volume of material printed.
 To compensate for the value of infill percentage, the software will put more space in between the lines.

-To avoid this problem you should increase the value of infill percentage along with the value of infill extrusion width.
+To avoid this problem, you should increase the value of infill percentage along with the value of Infill Line Width.

 Low Print Temperature